EFWob/RetroRadio/README.md

 When in genre play mode, you can still issue a _preset=n_ command and the radio will play the according preset from the preferences.
 However, genre playlist mode will not be stopped: the command _gpreset=n_ as well as _channel=m_ (if channellist is defined) will still operate on the current genre playlist.

+### Configuring anything around genres

+To configure genre settings use the command

+_gcfg.subcommand=value_

+The command can be used from command line or from the preference settings in NVS.

+The following commands (including subcommands) are defined:

+- _gcfg.path=/root/path_ All playlist information is stored in Flash (using LITTLEFS) or on SD-Card.
+If path value does start with 'SD:' (case ignored), the genre lists will be stored on SD card using the path following the token 'SD:'.
+If not, the genre information is stored in Flash, using LITTLEFS with path '/root/path' in this example.
+No validity checking, if the given path does not exists or is invalid, genre playlists will be dysfunctional.
+(For historic reason, defaults to '/____gen.res/genres').
+Must not end with '/'!
+Can be changed at any time (to allow for different genre playlists for different users).
+- _gcfg.host=hostURL_ Set the host to RDBS.
+Defaults to 'de1.api.radio-browser.info' if not set. 'de', 'nl', 'fr' can be used (as short cuts) to address 'de1.api.radio-browser.info', 'nl1.api.radio-browser.info' or 'fr1.api.radio-browser.info' respectively.
+Otherwise full server name must be given.
+- _gcfg.nonames=x_ if x is nonZero, station names will be stored in genre playlists (not just URLs).
+Currently, station names from genre playlists are not used at all but might be useful in future versions.
+When short on storage, set to '1'.

 ## IR remote enhancements
 ### Added support for RC5 remotes (Philips)
 Now also RC5 remotes (Philips protocol) can be decoded.
 RC5 codes are 14 bits, where the highest bit (b13) is always 1.